-According to the latest estimates by the American Heart Association, almost 86 million Americans have one or more forms of cardiovascular disease (CVD).
-(Note when we first started this site just 9 years ago, that figure was 64 million).
-Heart disease accounts for 17.3 million deaths per year!
+According to the latest estimates by the American Heart Association, over 92 million Americans have one or more forms of cardiovascular disease (CVD).
+(Note when we first started this site just 10 years ago, that figure was 64 million).
+Heart disease accounts for over 17.3 million deaths per year world wide!

 Fortunately, there are ways to significantly lower your chances of developing heart disease and reverse the effects of a current heart condition you may or may not be aware of.
 Lower cholesterol, triglycerides, homocysteine and CRP levels are a step in the right direction.
 But that’s only the beginning.
 Your diet, your lifestyle, your exercise regimen (or lack thereof) all play a major role in determining whether or not you will eventually become a statistic as well.

-At HHG our mission is to educate you about taking care of your heart, as well as the rest of your body.
+At HHG our mission is to educate you about taking care of your heart health, as well as the rest of your body.
 With a few lifestyle changes along with a proper diet and regular exercise, you can maintain a healthy heart for life!

 Find out the risk factors for developing heart conditions.
 These are all indicators of a potential developing condition and can easily be recognized with a standard blood test at your general doctor or cardiologist’s office.
 Don’t just have your cholesterol checked.
-That’s only one part of the big picture.
+That’s only one part of the heart health picture.

 - Risk Factors of Heart Disease

 - Triglyceride Levels

 Lowering Your Heart Disease Risks